 Obeying the law, both in letter and in spirit, is the foundation on which this Company's ethical standards are built.
 All employees and officers must respect and obey the laws of the municipalities, states and jurisdictions in which we operate, including applicable environmental laws, rules and regulations and insider trading laws.
+As a public company with its shares of beneficial interest listed on the NYSE, the Company is subject to, among other laws, rules and regulations, regulation by the SEC and to the applicable listing standards of the NYSE.
+Any violation of applicable laws, rules and regulations by any employee, officer or trustee should be reported as described in Section XIII of this Code.
+All employees, officers and trustees should seek guidance whenever they are in doubt as to the applicability of any law, rule or regulation or regarding any contemplated course of action.
 It does not matter whether others are acting ethically or complying with a law; an unethical or illegal act does not become legal just because others are doing it.
 All managers are expected to encourage legal and ethical behavior by their subordinates, to seek to understand how their subordinates are conducting themselves and to address immediately any illegal or unethical conduct that they observe.
 Each one of us is personally responsible for maintaining the highest level of integrity and honesty in our sphere of control at the Company.